Reducing carbon emissions in the UK

 Our work on climate and energy in the UK

-The climate and energy team at WWF UK is at the forefront of campaigning and advocacy to drive changes in policy and legislation in the UK and working to ensure that the UK government is held to account on reducing its carbon emissions.
-Our focus is on 3 main areas: power, transport and buildings (accounting for 90% of UK emissions).
+The climate and energy team at WWF UK is at the forefront of campaigning and advocacy to drive changes in policy and legislation for carbon reduction in the UK and working to ensure that the UK government is held to account on reducing its carbon emissions.
+Our focus is on 3 main areas: power, transport and buildings (accounting for 84% of UK emissions).

 We do this to protect the Climate Change Act, making sure that the Government is hitting their carbon budgets.
 To do this, we develop policy evidence and advocate policy solutions to decarbonise our energy use, working in coalition with experts within WWF, other NGOs and the private sector.
 We commission research from independent experts and work with colleagues across all parts of WWF, to ensure our policy messages are promoted effectively.
 We also meet with representatives across all political parties, engaging them in our work and securing their support.

-Throughout our campaigning and advocacy, we believe in delivering positive messages and ideas around tackling climate change, by developing ambitious solutions that can work for all.
+Throughout our campaigning and advocacy, we believe in delivering positive messages and ideas around carbon reduction and tackling climate change, by developing ambitious solutions that can work for all.

 WWF UK is working to ensure a transition to an efficient, sustainable energy system, focused on clean, renewable energy sources such as wind, wave and solar power, and backed up by electricity storage and demand flexibility.

-Transport is another major source of emissions in the UK, meaning that progress towards low-emissions transport is vital if we are to hit UK carbon budgets and make meaningful progress on tackling climate change.
+Transport is another major source of emissions in the UK, meaning that progress towards low-emissions transport is vital if we are to hit UK carbon budgets and make meaningful progress on reducing carbon emissions and tackling climate change.

 WWF UK is working to ensure that progress is made on a number of different policy areas with regards to transport.
 Currently, we are advocating the government to bring forward its 2040 target of ending the sale of petrol and diesel cars to 2030 to match the ambition of other countries and take meaningful air pollution and emissions.
 We are also working to ensure the Government commits to funding the charging infrastructure needed for electric vehicles and offers incentives for people to ditch their petrol and diesel cars in favour of low-emission vehicles.
 Furthermore, we are working with businesses to encourage a quicker transition to electric cars.